crim-ca/weaver/docs/source/processes.rst

     Value ``WPS_OUTPUT_URL`` in above example is resolved accordingly with ``weaver.wps_output_url``, ``weaver.wps_output_path`` and ``weaver.url``, as per :ref:`conf_settings` details.

-When submitting a :term:`Job` for execution, it is also possible to provide the ``X-WPS-Output-Context`` header.
+When submitting a :term:`Job` for execution, it is possible to provide the ``X-WPS-Output-Context`` header.
 This modifies the output location to be nested under the specified directory or sub-directories.

-For example, providing ``X-WPS-Output-Context: project/test-1`` will result in outputs located at
+For example, providing ``X-WPS-Output-Context: project/test-1`` will result in outputs located at:

 .. code-block::